Refunds are available

 There are quite a few places worth visiting in Inverness, the most notable being Inverness Castle situated at the end of the western pedestrian zone.
 Built during 1847 to replace the old medieval castle that got destroyed, the castle is relatively new and houses the Sheriff Court.

 Less direct trains can make savings

-Inverness is a long way North if you are traveling from England, so you may want to break up your journey.
-Slower trains using a less-direct service can save you money and when it's the cheapest option we will let you know.
-If you want to get to Inverness as quickly as possible you can select the Fastest Train option to just see these journeys.
+Inverness is a long way North if you are travelling from England, so you may want to break up your journey.
+Slower trains on a less-direct service can save you money; we will let you know when it's the cheapest option.
+If you want to get to Inverness as quickly as possible, you can select the Fastest Train option to see these journeys.

 First-class isn't always more expensive

-On long journeys especially it is nice to have comfort and if you are not going on a sleeper train you can investigate how much it would cost to travel first class.
-This might not be as expensive as you think as when the demand for these tickets is low prices are reduced, meaning you can sometimes buy a first class ticket at a similar price to a standard fare or even cheaper.
-This is great as you get more room with bigger seats as well and also free food and drink on your journey all meaning you can arrive at your destination in style.
+On long journeys especially, it is nice to have comfort, if you are not going on a sleeper train to Inverness, you can look at how much it costs to travel first class.
+It may not be as expensive as you think, you will find reduced prices when the demand for these tickets is low, meaning first-class tickets can sometimes be a similar price to a standard fare or even cheaper.
+You get more room, with bigger seats and free food and drink on your journey, meaning you can arrive at your destination in style.

-If you’re into museums and arts, check out the Inverness Museum & Art Gallery, which has a fantastic collection of Pictish stones, including historical weapons and wildlife dioramas.
+If you like museums and art, check out the Inverness Museum & Art Gallery, which has a fantastic collection of Pictish stones, including historical weapons and wildlife dioramas.
 Another museum in Inverness is ShipSpace, an interactive and evolving museum showcasing large ships and interesting nautical artefacts.
-The Old High Church at Church Street is also a must-visit, it’s the oldest church in the city and visitors can take part in a Historic Tour of it every Friday.
+The Old High Church at Church Street is also a must-visit, it’s the oldest church in the city and visitors go on a Historic Tour of it every Friday.

 Buying a railcard can reduce costs